 - Law School Events and Workshops.
-Throughout the year, ADR faculty and interested students may sponsor events and workshops (either separate from or part of the Big Question programming) that focus on skill development, networking, or conflict theory.
+Throughout the year, ADR faculty and interested students may sponsor events and workshops that focus on skill development, networking, or conflict theory.
 Announcements for these events will come through the ADR twitter feed and/or the law school listservs.

 Research, Writing, and Independent Study

-Students who are interested in further ADR-related research should talk to an ADR faculty member about opportunities to work on the faculty member's current research or to develop the student's own research plan.
+Interested in further ADR-related research?
+Talk to an ADR faculty member about opportunities to work on the faculty member's current research or to develop the student's own research plan.
 Former students have, for example, worked with ADR faculty on research involving restorative justice; negotiation pedagogy in international contexts; and conflict resolution in schools.
 Additionally, J.D. students who want to complete their writing requirement on an ADR-related topic are welcome to approach an ADR faculty member for supervision.
 In appropriate cases, the faculty member may sponsor an independent study for the student.
 Finally, the ADR Center regularly sends out information on ADR student writing competitions.
-For more information, please contact our Program Manager, Aileen Carlos.